mike99mac/mycroft-tools/README.md

   -u|--uninstalled  Only list skills not installed -x|--debug        Print commands and arguments as they are executed

-# mlsintent -h
+# lsintent -h
-Name: mlsintent - List Mycroft intents
+Name: lsintent - List Mycroft intents
-Usage: mlsintent [OPTIONS] [PATTERN]
+Usage: lsintent [OPTIONS] [PATTERN]
 Where: PATTERN is an optional string pattern to search for

 OPTIONS: